MISS COOKBOOK

 Factoid - Ellen designed the first Rose Garden on the White House grounds.

-Bio - Ellen Axson Wilson was born in Georgia and met Woodrow Wilson when he was six and she was a baby!
+• Ellen Axson Wilson was born in Georgia and met Woodrow Wilson when he was six and she was a baby!
 She studied art and landscape painting for years.
 When Woodrow was a young lawyer, he met Ellen again and they were married.
 For a time, she taught art at Bryn Mawr College and Wilson was a professor at Princeton.
 Before she became First Lady, she had an art show of 50 landscapes, donating the proceeds to charity.
-Ellen used her short time in the White House to campaign for the arts, education, social causes, and children.
-She also worked to clean up housing for African-Americans in Washington, D.C. and establish better living conditions.
-Sadly, Ellen's time as First Lady was cut short by her death to Bright's Disease in 1914.
-Her last hope was that Wilson would marry again.

-Margaret "Peggy" Wilson
+Margaret Peggy Wilson

-Acting First Lady - August 6, 1914 – December 18, 1915
+Acting First Lady - August 6, 1914 to December 18, 1915

 Factoid - Later in life, Peggy traveled to India on a spiritual journey.
-Once there, she joined an ashram, and practiced both yoga and meditation.
+Once there, she joined an ashram and practiced both yoga and meditation.

 Edith Boling Wilson

-First Lady - December 18, 1915 – March 4, 1921
+First Lady - December 18 - 2015 - March 4, 1921

-Quote from Edith - "I myself never made a single decision regarding the disposition of public affairs … The only decision that was mine was … when to present matters to my husband."
+Quote from Edith - "I myself never made a single decision regarding the disposition of public affairs.
+The only decision that was mine was: when to present matters to my husband."

 Factoids -

-Edith often gave Woodrow political advice, even on confidential matters.
-World War I started and Edith immediately went into public service with the Red Cross, handing out food to servicemen leaving for Europe.
-The stress of war resulted in Woodrow suffering a stroke.
-Edith stayed at his side, as well as assuming many of his Presidential affairs while he healed.
-Many called her the "Secret President".
+• Edith often gave Woodrow political advice, even on confidential matters.
+When World War I started, Edith immediately went into service with the Red Cross, handing our food to soldiers leaving for the battlefields of Europe.
+The stress of the War resulted in Woodrow suffering a stroke.
+While he healed, Edith took over many presidential duties, earning her the nickname - the Secret President.

 About Woodrow - Woodrow Wilson was the 28th president.
 He introduced sweeping domestic reforms under his "New Freedom" program, including the Federal Reserve and antitrust legislation.
 He led the U.S. through World War I and proposed the League of Nations.
 Woodrow suffered a debilitating stroke during his second term.